WASHINGTON

 This can be as long or as short of a hike as you wish.
 Over 8 miles of trails wind along the Lewis River and there are multiple parking lots at the designated waterfalls.
 I believe we hiked around 4 miles and saw the lower and middle falls.

 Another favorite PNW hike is Beacon Rock State Park.
 It is located an hour east of Portland along the Gorge.
 The hike is just 2 miles round trip but you feel like you are walking straight up a mountain.
-The hike is fairly easy and the views are amazing.
+The hike is fairly easy but the views are amazing.

 Lastly Moulton Falls, roughly 30 minutes from La Center, is where we have hiked the most.
 Bailey and I have explored multiple trails in this area.
 There are multiple waterfalls, abandoned railroad tracks, a 60 foot bridge over a canyon, and various hiking trails.
 This area is absolutely beautiful!

-———- NORTHEAST ———-
+———- NORTHEAST REGION (Spokane) ———-

 Spokane Falls is located on the west side of the park and is advertised as the “largest urban waterfall in the United States.”